KavithaJ20/Drug_Recommendation_System_based_on_User_Diseases/README.md

 ## Conclusion

-This project demonstrates how Machine Learning and Natural Language Processing techniques can be applied to recommend appropriate drugs based on user diseases.
+This project demonstrates how Machine Learning techniques can be applied to recommend appropriate drugs based on user diseases.
 The system improves recommendation accuracy, reduces manual effort, and provides a reliable decision-support tool for healthcare applications.